 One of the best aspects of becoming an ESL teacher in China is the fantastic benefits most employers offer as part of the employment package.

-Although the perks differ from institution to institution, jobs at most foreign institutions come with a package of benefits.
+Although perks vary by institution, most foreign institutions offer a benefits package.
 Plus, some advantages are standard across most institutions.

-Most private language schools in China will likely pay a monthly stipend to spend a significant part of your rent.
+Most private language schools in China typically provide a monthly stipend to help with your rent.

 Conversely, some private language schools may only cover half of the security deposit, while others may cover the entire amount.